GLOBAL MARKETS-Stocks mixed, dollar slips on weak U.S. data

 NEW YORK, June 13 (Reuters) - Global stocks were mixed while the dollar edged lower on Wednesday as weak U.S. economic data and a still simmering European debt crisis weighed on sentiment.

-Investors snapped up safe-haven debt and gold prices rose toward $1,625 an ounce, then pared gains.
-Oil prices eased too, after initially rising after U.S. refinery rates surged to their highest in nearly five years, data from the Energy Information Administration showed.
+Investors snapped up safe-haven debt and gold prices rose toward $1,625 an ounce.
+Oil prices eased after initially rising after U.S. refinery rates surged to their highest in nearly five years, data from the Energy Information Administration showed.

-Shares of JPMorgan rose 2.5 percent to $34.61, the biggest points contributor to the benchmark S&P 500, as no damning news came out of Chief Executive Jamie Dimon’s testimony before Congress on the firm’s multibillion-dollar trading loss.
+Shares of JPMorgan rose 3.8 percent to $35.04, giving the benchmark S&P 500 its second-biggest boost, as no damning news came out of Chief Executive Jamie Dimon’s testimony before Congress on its multibillion-dollar trading loss.

 U.S. stocks traded near break-even, European stocks closed down while shares of emerging markets rose and an index of global stocks edged higher, helped by earlier gains in Asia.

-In Europe, the FTSEurofirst 300 index of top regional companies closed down 0.3 percent at 990.18.
+In Europe, the FTSEurofirst 300 index of top regional companies closed down 0.3 percent at a provisional 986.95.

 Wall Street initially opened lower as demand for building materials sagged and falling gasoline prices crimped receipts at service stations, dragging retail sales down 0.2 percent, the Commerce Department said.